 Irish Islands of Donegal

-Tory Island is the most remote inhabited island in Ireland sitting off the coast of Donegal.
+One of the most famous of islands off the west coast of Ireland and one of Ireland’s best island to visit is Tory Island is the most remote inhabited island in Ireland sitting off the coast of Donegal.
 It’s a rugged and wild landscape in Donegal and Tory Island is one of its majestic sites.
 Given the weather and remoteness of Tory, it can only be visited from around the middle of April until October.
 It is accessible all year round but for tourists who plan a visit those are the best months to plan a visit.
 No cars are allowed on the Ferry which can take up to 70 passengers but bikes can be rented on the island.

-Tory sits around 9 miles of the coast and it used to have its own King however the last King died in 2018 and no new King has been crowned.
+Tory sits around 9 miles from the coast and it used to have its own King however the last King died in 2018 and no new King has been crowned.
 The King of Tory has no formal powers but he was the island’s official spokesperson and welcomed visitors to the island.

 Gola Island is located just 0.62 miles off the coast of Gweedore, which is located in the Irish Gaeltacht.
 Up until the ’60s the island was inhabited but most have now moved off-island and the houses there have been converted to holiday homes.

 The island is only around a mile long and it is the perfect place for walking and contemplating life.
-There are ferries to the island but again they only run through the season April to October.
+There are ferries to the island but again they only run through the season from April to October.

-Inch island lies in Lough Swilly, just off the south-western coast of Inishowen, near the village of Burt.
+Inch Island lies in Lough Swilly, just off the southwestern coast of Inishowen, near the village of Burt.
 Inch Island is connected to the mainland by a causeway road, known as the Inch Banks.
 The remains of a portal tomb with a nearby burial chamber, constructed using parts of the original tomb, is located near Carnaghan and the 15th-century castle, known as Inch Castle, stands on a cliff overlooking Lough Swilly.

 St. Patrick’s Sanctuary Island